 - What evidence-based strategies and practices are needed to enhance the effectiveness of good governance measures (such as transparency of decision-making, democratic and inclusive decision-making processes) in the practice of sport coaching?

-The PEAK project will result in a series of findings that will answer and go beyond the six guiding questions.
-Total of seven documents will be produced that will provide evidence based foundation for the project; determine criteria for inclusion of the examples of good practice; gather examples of coaching policies in European countries; present model policies related to the different elements of a coaching system and a set of policy recommendations; support organizations to assess the current status of their coaching system and related policies; provide European sport federations, governments and coaching organizations with a recommended process to collaboratively develop coaching policy.
+The PEAK project resulted in a series of findings that answer and go beyond the six guiding questions.
+A total of seven documents were produced that provide an evidence based foundation for the project; determine criteria for inclusion of good practice examples; gather examples of coaching policies in European countries; present model policies related to the different elements of a coaching system and a set of policy recommendations; support organisations to assess the current status of their coaching system and related policies; provide European sport federations, governments and coaching organisations with a recommended process to collaboratively develop coaching policy.